rwmt/rimworldmultiplayer.github.io-content/content/about/faq/_index.md

 A: No. Currently everyone is playing in the same faction cooperatively.

+### Q: Does Royalty work/Does everyone need it?

+A: Royalty mostly works (minus one quest) however if you are to use it, both the host and clients need to have it installed.

 ### Q: Can mods be used in multiplayer?

 A: Yes, but not all mods will work in multiplayer.
 We have many resources for determining which mods work with Multiplayer.
 The best way to find out which mods work is looking at our [spreadsheet](https://tinyurl.com/Multiplayer-Spreadsheet).